 Provident is being very slow about replying to complaints and they often don’t make a good offer.
 They may ask for two more weeks several times… I suggest you send the case to the Ombudsman straight away after 8 weeks.

-If the lender says the loans are more than 6 years old so you can’t complain about them, ignore this and send your case to the Ombudsman who is looking at older loans (but not loans before April 2007).
+If the lender says the loans are more than 6 years old so you can’t complain about them, ignore this and send your case to the Ombudsman who is looking at older loans (but not loans before April 2007. you can’t get a refund on them).

 Sending a complaint to the Ombudsman